emedinac/Pedestrain_Yolov2/README.md

 ```
 python train.py cfg/person.data cfg/yolo_person.cfg new_weights.conv.32
 ```
-To freeze some layers the freeze parameter can be employed, just run the following command in train.py:
+To freeze some layers and do a fine-tunning, just run the following command in train.py:
 ```
 Darknet(cfgfile,FREEZE=n_layer=2) # n_layer=2, 6, 10, ...
 ```